-30. San Diego Transit Corporation Employee Retirement Plan's Actuarial Valuation as of July 1, 2012 (Cliff Telfer) Action would receive the San Diego Transit Corporation (SDTC) Employee Retirement Plan's actuarial valuation as of July 1, 2012, and adopt the pension contribution rate of 36.106 percent for SDTC's pension plans in FY 14.
-Adopt 31.
-Taxicab Administration Contract Renewal (Sharon Cooney) Action would approve the draft "Eighth Amendment to Agreement for Administration of Taxicab and Other For-Hire Vehicle Regulations Between San Diego Metropolitan Transit System and City of San Diego" and authorize the Chief Executive Officer to negotiate the final contract.
-Approve 32.
-LOSSAN Joint Powers Authority and Managing Agency (Brent Boyd and Sharon Cooney) Action would: approve by MTS Resolution No. 13-2 (Attachment A) the amended Joint Powers Authority (JPA) for the LOSSAN Rail Corridor Agency on condition that the following amendments to the JPA be made: a. that the Interagency Transfer Agreement (ITA) must be approved by a supermajority vote as defined in Section 17.1; b. that the LOSSAN ITA be required to include a provision that should the State cut funding for a mutually agreed-upon minimum level of service, service will revert back to State authority within 30 days; c. that if an ITA cannot be agreed upon, the JPA would revert back to 2011 version; and • direct staff to submit a proposal to become the LOSSAN Managing Agency.
-Approve 33.
-2013 State and Federal Legislative Programs (Sharon Cooney) Action would approve staff recommendations for 2013 state and federal legislative programs.
-Approve REPO DRT ITEMS 45.
-Operations Budget Status Report for November 2012 (Mike Thompson) Action would receive the MTS operations budget status report for November 2012.
-Receive 60.
-Chairman's Report Information 61.
-Audit Oversight Committee Chairman's Report Information 62.
-Chief Executive Officer's Report Information 63.
-Board Member Communications
+30. San Diego Transit Corporation Employee Retirement Plan's Actuarial Valuation as of July 1, 2012 (Cliff Telfer)

+Adopt

+Action would receive the San Diego Transit Corporation (SDTC) Employee Retirement Plan's actuarial valuation as of July 1, 2012, and adopt the pension contribution rate of 36.106 percent for SDTC's pension plans in FY 14.

+31. Taxicab Administration Contract Renewal (Sharon Cooney)

+Action would approve the draft "Eighth Amendment to Agreement for Administration of Taxicab and Other For-Hire Vehicle Regulations Between San Diego Metropolitan Transit System and City of San Diego" and authorize the Chief Executive Officer to negotiate the final contract.

+32. LOSSAN Joint Powers Authority and Managing Agency (Brent Boyd and Sharon Cooney)

+Action would: (1) approve by MTS Resolution No. 13-2 the amended Joint Powers Authority for the LOSSAN Rail Corridor Agency; and (2) direct staff to submit a proposal to become the LOSSAN Managing Agency.

+33. 2013 State and Federal Legislative Programs (Sharon Cooney) Action would approve staff recommendations for 2013 state and federal legislative programs.

+REPORT ITEMS

+45. Operations Budget Status Report for November 2012 (Mike Thompson) Action would receive the MTS operations budget status report for November 2012.

+Receive

+60. Chairman's Report

+Information

+61. Audit Oversight Committee Chairman's Report

+Information

+62. Chief Executive Officer's Report

+Information

-- 64. Additional Public Comments Not on the Agenda If the limit of 5 speakers is exceeded under No. 3 (Public Comments) on this agenda, additional speakers will be taken at this time.
+- 63. Board Member Communications - 64.
+Additional Public Comments Not on the Agenda

+If the limit of 5 speakers is exceeded under No. 3 (Public Comments) on this agenda, additional speakers will be taken at this time.
 If you have a report to present, please furnish a copy to the Clerk of the Board.
 Subjects of previous hearings or agenda items may not again be addressed under Public Comments.

-- 65. Next Meeting Date: February 21, 2013

-- 66. Adjournment
+- 65. Next Meeting Date: February 21, 2013 - 66.
+Adjournment